113ll3/Ibmclouddocscli/reference/ibmcloud/cli_catalog.md

 There are extra CLI commands and capabilities for catalogs.
 You can use the Catalogs management CLI plug-in to manage your private catalogs and onboard new private software.
 For more information, see [Catalogs management CLI plug-in](/docs/cli?topic=cli-manage-catalogs-plugin).
 {: note}

-{{site.data.keyword.ibmcf_full}} is deprecated with an end-of-support date of 1 June 2023.
-For more information, see [Deprecation of IBM Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-deprecation).
-{: deprecated}

 ## ibmcloud catalog entry
 {: #ibmcloud_catalog_entry}